Codeception/codeception.github.com/docs/02-GettingStarted.markdown

 * colors - turn on colors (if disabled)
 * silent - don't show the progress output.
 * report - format results in report mode.
 * html - generate html file with results.
+It will be stored as 'report.html' in tests/_log.
+* xml - generate report in JUnit format for CI services.
+It will be stored as 'report.xml' in tests/_log.
+* tap - generate report in TAP format.
+It will be stored as 'report.tap.log' in tests/_log.
-It will be stored in log dir.
+* json - generate report in Json format.
+It will be stored as 'report.json' in tests/_log.

 ### Generators